awentland90/AQ_MachineLearning_Experiments/README.md

 # Air Quality Machine Learning Experiments

-A collection of machine learning experiments to investigate the feasbility of fast and accurate air quality modeling using machine learning and neural network techniques.
+A collection of statistical and machine learning experiments to investigate the feasbility of fast and accurate air quality modeling using machine learning and neural network techniques.

 ### Background